cdepillabout/heterocephalus-example/README.md

 When debugging Haskell code, it can be useful to look at the code generated from Template Haskell and Quasiquote expressions.
-This repository is a tutorial explaining an easy way to get the generated code.
+This repository is a tutorial explaining an easy way to view the generated Haskell code.

 ## The Intro

-This repository contains a single Haskell file, [Example.hs](Example.hs).
+This repository contains a single Haskell file, [Example.hs](app/Example.hs).
 It is a small example of using [heterocephalus](https://hackage.haskell.org/package/heterocephalus), a type-safe template engine.